Coronation protests allowed, security minister Tom Tugendhat says

 His comments came after protest groups received letters reminding them about changes to the law targeting "serious disruption" including attaching themselves to people or infrastructure.

-The controversial Public Order Bill came into effect on Wednesday.
+The controversial Public Order Act came into effect on Wednesday.

-The letter, sent on 28 April by the Home Office's Police Powers Unit to groups including Republic, said that upon coming into effect on Wednesday the Public Order Bill would include penalties for "specific criminal offences" including locking-on and interfering with key national infrastructure and processions.
+The letter, sent on 28 April by the Home Office's Police Powers Unit to groups including Republic, which campaigns for abolishing the monarchy, said that upon coming into effect on Wednesday the Public Order Act would include penalties for "specific criminal offences" including locking-on and interfering with key national infrastructure and processions.

 "I would be grateful if you could publicise and forward this letter to your members who are likely to be affected by these legislative changes," the letter said.